ecmwf/metview-python/docs/api/icon/odb_filter.rst

     :param odb_nb_rows: Specifies the maximum number of rows in the result.
 If -1 is given here the number of rows is not limited in the output.
     :type odb_nb_rows: number, default: -1

-    :param fail_on_empty_output: Controls the behaviour when the resulting :class:`ODB` is empty.
+    :param fail_on_empty_output: Controls the behaviour when the resulting :class:`Odb` is empty.
 If it is set to "no" :func:`odb_filter` will return None, while if the value is "yes" the Python script running :func:`odb_filter` will abort.
     :type fail_on_empty_output: {"yes", "no"}, default: "yes"

-    :rtype: :class:`ODB`
+    :rtype: :class:`Odb`

 .. minigallery:: metview.odb_filter